 Planning your next vacation?
-You’re in luck because American Express Travel revealed the top 10 travel destinations for 2019, based on its year-over-year (YOY) proprietary booking data.
+You’re in luck because American Express Travel revealed the top 10 travel destinations, based on its year-over-year (YOY) proprietary booking data.

 There is a nice variety whether you are looking for an adventure, a family trip or a romantic getaway.
 Whatever “flavor” you enjoy there are amazing spots around the world.